 The Gazetteer and Bibliography consists of an entry for each mine and quarry in the pre-1974 counties of Angelsey, Caernarfonshire, Denbighshire, Flintshire and Merioneth of north Wales.
 Each entry has, where available, the following information:

-Searches can be made by site name, product, county, parish, location (name, grid reference or postcode) or any combination of these.
+Searches can be made by site name, location (specified as place name, grid reference, latitude/longitude or postcode), product, county, parish, or any combination of these.

-The results can be displayed as a list of site names, full gazetteer details or as locations (where known) on a map.
+The results can be displayed as a list of site names and summary information, full gazetteer details or as locations (where known) on a map.

 See example entry or search the Gazetteer

 Jeremy recorded more than 1,300 sites that appeared on maps but were otherwise unreferenced by giving them the name of a nearby map feature.
-Thus, an isolated level, marked as Old Level on the map, with no documented history, might be recorded with a name such as “CERIG HEUNON MINE”.
-As time permits, such names are being changed to the type of feature recorded on the map – in the case of the example given, the site would be shown as “LEVEL”.
+Thus, an isolated level, marked as Old Level on the map, with no documented history, was recorded with a name such as “CERIG HEUNON MINE”.
+Where appropriate, such names have been changed to the type of feature recorded on the map – in the case of the example given, the site would be shown as “LEVEL”.

 There is also a list of Crown Grants with, again where available, the following information: